drewwalton19216801/intranet/README.md

-## About MedTracker
+## About Drew's Intranet

-MedTracker is my attempt at a medication tracker for my own personal use.
-You may or may not find it useful.
+This started off as just the MedTracker, but now has undergone some feature creep.

+### What is this?

+This is the source code for my personal intranet.
+It's a monolithic package for no good reason at all.